hemanthGR2004/SS/README.md

 1. Open `chrome://extensions` in Chrome.
 2. Enable "Developer mode" (top right).
-3. Click "Load unpacked" and select the folder: `C:\SmartShield`.
+3. Click "Load unpacked" and select the folder: `path:\SmartShield`.
 4. Pin SmartShield to the toolbar for quick access.

 ## Files